abinthomas744/MIP_L-S6/README.md

 LAB 04 Plotting Histograms of an image and its Darker & Brighter variants.

-LAB 05 Histogram stretching and Equalization.
+LAB 05 Histogram Stretching and Equalization.

 LAB 06 Graylevel Slicing Without Preserving the Background.